What does “takusan” mean in Japanese?

 Definition and meanings of “takusan”

-Let me start with the definition and meaning of “takusan”.
+Let me start with the definition and meanings of “takusan”.

-- takusan – 沢山 (たくさん) : a noun, but normally used as an adverb of degree to mean ‘many’, ‘much’, or such in Japanese.
+- takusan – 沢山 (たくさん) : a noun, but quite often used as an adverb of quantity to mean ‘many’, ‘much’, or such in Japanese.

-Native speakers use this word to describe a large number of things or a large amount of things.
-So, its usage is very similar to those of “many”, “much”, and the like in English.
+Japanese native speakers use this word to describe a large number of things or a large amount of things.
+So, the usage is very similar to those of “many”, “much”, and the like in English.

-Native speakers basically write this word in hiragana, but it has the kanji expression.
+Japanese native speakers usually write this word in hiragana, but it has the kanji expression.
 To understand this word more clearly, let me explain its kanji characters in detail, one by one.

-The kanji expression of “takusan” consists of the following two characters:
+The kanji expression of “takusan” consists of the following two kanji characters:

 - 沢 : a kanji character used to describe a large number of things or a large amount of things in the old Japanese language.